scandum/quadsort/README.md

         Quad Sort: sorted 1000000 elements in 0.032865 seconds. (random tail) Quick Sort: sorted 1000000 elements in 0.053329 seconds. (random tail)

 As the numbers are similar enough I consider them valid.
-I would say they speak for themselves.
-If you want to quickly run an independent benchmark yourself you can quickly do so at this link.
+If you want to quickly run an independent benchmark yourself you can do so at this link.

 https://www.onlinegdb.com/ry6JnKZXI